scottie-l/reading-notes/reading-notes-301/class-12.md

 4. What does the /:id mean in a route?
 It means that it's a parameter.

-5. What is the difference beween PUT and PATCH?
+5. What is the difference between PUT and PATCH?
 Put creates new entry in router.
 Patch will update just 1 field, not entire entry.

-6. How do you make a defalut value in a schema? default: Date.now(or other value you want defaulted).
+6. How do you make a default value in a schema? default: Date.now(or other value you want defaulted).

 7. What does a 500 error status code mean?
 There is an error on the server, not the user or client.